G’day, forex mates! Looking for a potential catalyst for the Aussie?

 After that, AIG’s performance of manufacturing index (PMI) dropped further by 2.4 points to 51.0.
 The employment index for the manufacturing sector, meanwhile, dropped by 3.4 points to 45.6, which signals a faster contraction in employment.

-Moving on, AIG’s performance of construction index (PCI),it drifted 4.1 points lower to 46.7.
-The employment index dropped even harder, shedding 5.5 points to come in at 49.0, which is below the 50.0 stagnation levels and therefore means that there was some job shedding in the in the construction industry.
+Moving on, AIG’s performance of construction index (PCI), drifted 4.1 points lower to 46.7.
+The employment index dropped even harder, shedding 5.5 points to come in at 49.0, which is below the 50.0 stagnation levels and therefore means that there was some job shedding in the construction industry.